 The goal of this workshop, as compared to the "Introduction to Social Network Analysis" module, is to focus more on the analytic processes and software tools, as well as to allow more independent work.
 It is designed for participants who want to gain a firm foundation in network concepts and network analysis.
-This is not an intermediate session; Those with a solid foundation in network concepts and UCINET should consider the Advanced SNA session.
-The workshop will assume fluency in using Windows programs, although not UCINET or NetDraw.
+This is a great workshop for thinking about network analysis concepts in context of real studies.
+The workshop will assume some fluency in using Windows programs, although not necessarily UCINET or NetDraw.
 For example, after the first day, the goal is for participants to work on the lab exercises independently (or in small groups of students) rather than taking time for the instructor to demonstrate how to calculate various measures in the software.
 (TAs will circulate helping people who get stuck.)
 During these labs, participants are encouraged to run the relevant analyses on their data if they have any, either instead of or in addition to running them on the sample data sets.Topics

 (AM) Graph theory; Network data and data entry.
+Independent Lab.

-(AM) Cohesive Subgoups
+(AM) Cohesive Subgoups.
+Independent Lab.

-(PM) Hypothesis testing with QAP
+(PM) Hypothesis testing with QAP.
+Independent Lab.